Chase Slate® Review: Balance Transfers With No Intro Fee

-There are four components to this system: First, cardholders can designate charges as "Full Pay."
-When you can't pay your balance in full you can designate particular types of charges that you want to pay off, and carry a balance on the others.
+Full Pay.
+When you can't pay your balance in full you can designate particular types of charges that you want to pay off, and carry a balance on the others through Full Pay.
 This is an amazing feature as other cards will incur interest on all charges unless your entire balance is paid in full.
 The Blueprint program will allow you to pay off some purchases without charging you interest, even if you currently carry a balance.

 Blueprint program.
 Lets you avoid interest on some charges while paying others on a schedule you set.